 The refreshing feeling of a clean mouth and teeth are enough incentive for most of us to keep up our brushing and flossing for life, yet we find those few brush and floss minutes a sacrifice at times and we skimp on or skip out.

-Besides the big-picture, prevention of tooth decay and gum disease, think how sweeter cuddling with the kids or kissing the sweetheart are with just-brushed teeth.
+Besides the big-picture, prevention of dental plaque buildup and gum disease, think how sweeter cuddling with the kids or kissing the sweetheart are with just-brushed teeth.
 The world will thank us for contributing to cleaner air campaigns with fresh breath, if not cleaning up our sometimes colorful language-hello!

 Prevention is a priceless pound of cure for cancer.

 Issue a fun challenge to the family to be consistent.
 Give extra points for stalwart attitudes.
 Proudly fly those pearly whites like victory banners.
 Go all out with incentive charts, or keep it simple with bragging rights for each brush and floss.

 In all the OORAH, flaunt awareness of the contributions brushing, flossing and regular dental care make in the fight against cancer.